miggyalino/sysdev-frontend/README.md

 # SYSDEV FRONT-END ASSESSMENT by Jose Miguel Alino

 ## Technologies Used
-- Nextjs, React, PrismaORM, Typescript
+- Nextjs, React, Typescript
-- Framer Motion, SWR (for fetching)
+- Framer Motion

 ## How to Setup
 - Run 'npm install'